chef/chef-web-docs/chef_master/source/azure_portal.rst

 ``validation_key_format``
    Tells the extension whether the supplied validation key is ``plaintext`` or ``base64encoded``.

-..note:: If using the Chef extension in an ARM template, it is recommended that you base64 encode your validation key and set this option to ``base64encoded``
+   .. note:: If using the Chef extension in an ARM template, it is recommended that you base64 encode your validation key and set this option to ``base64encoded``

 ``bootstrap_version``
    The version of chef-client that will be installed on the system. **linux only**

-..note:: Due to constraints in Azure, the ``bootstrap_version`` option is only available on the ``LinuxChefClient`` extension.
+   .. note:: Due to constraints in Azure, the ``bootstrap_version`` option is only available on the ``LinuxChefClient`` extension.

 ``bootstrap_options``
    A hash of the following options: ``chef_node_name``, ``chef_server_url``, ``environment``, ``secret``, and ``validation_client_name``.

-..note:: Options that are supplied in the bootstrap items will take presidence over any conflicts found in the client.rb
+   .. note:: Options that are supplied in the bootstrap items will take presidence over any conflicts found in the ``client.rb`` file.

 ``chef_node_name``
    Determines which configuration should be applied and sets the ``client_name``, which is the name used when authenticating to a Chef server.
 The default value is the FQDN of the chef-client, as detected by Ohai.
 In general, Chef recommends that you leave this setting blank and let Ohai assign the FQDN of the node as the ``node_name`` during each chef-client run.